Rock climbing in Gariwerd

 How will I know when other sites are open?

-The long-term solution will be through the rock climbing permit system.
+The long-term approach will be through the rock climbing permit system.
 This will allow us to update all people who climb in Gariwerd about changes to climbing including changes to conditions, new places opening and potential seasonal closures.

 Will there be signs to tell me where I can climb?